Netflix’s Rebecca Ending, Explained

 When Rebecca died, Max identified a decomposing dead woman as her, and that was that.
 However, after a violent storm, her boat resurfaces with her remains on board.
 Max is apprehended by the police.
 He finally opens up about his relationship with Rebecca to the protagonist.
 He reveals that although Rebecca had all the appearances of an ideal wife, she was a cruel, vindictive, and hateful woman who made his life miserable.
 She had multiple affairs, including one with her cousin Jack Favell (Sam Riley), and flaunted them in front of him.

 Rebecca knew that he could never divorce her because of his family’s position in society.
 She also told him that she was pregnant with another man’s child and threatened to raise the child as if it were Max’s, knowing that he couldn’t do anything about it.
-Ultimately, all the taunting and humiliation culminated into that moment of profound shame, and Max shot her.
+Ultimately, all the taunting and humiliation culminate in that moment of profound shame, and Max shoots her.
 He then put the body on her boat and caused it to sink.
 This is a fascinating scene.
 Instead of focusing on the fact that her husband has just confessed to murdering his pregnant first wife, the protagonist is relieved that she was wrong all along.

-All his actions regarding Rebecca up until that point were driven not by love but hatred.
+All his actions regarding Rebecca up until that point were driven not by love but by hatred.
 There is suddenly a remarkable change in her.
 From a painfully shy and naive young woman, she becomes confident and self-assured.
 When Favell returns to Manderley to threaten Max with a note that apparently proves that Rebecca wasn’t planning to kill herself, she quickly deduces that he wants money for his silence.
 But as it later turns out, it is a ploy orchestrated by Favell and Mrs. Danvers to trap Max.
 In that, they are successful, and Max is taken into police custody.

-The protagonist discovers that Rebecca was seeing a doctor in London.
+The protagonist discovers that Rebecca is seeing a doctor in London.
 She presumes that it was for her pregnancy.
 She travels to London and manages to get into the doctor’s office right before the police arrive there.
 She finds Rebecca’s file, and after reading its content, she lets the police officer find her.
 It turns out that Rebecca had cancer and had only a few months to live.
 She proclaims that Rebecca committed suicide to avoid a lingering death.
 When the doctor asks the manner of her death, she looks straight at the police officer and says that it was drowning.

 Dreams Turn to Ash